transdigiware/blockchain/vscode-extension.md

 ### Interacting with your smart contract
 {: #develop-vscode-submitting-transactions}

-After a smart contract is installed and instantiated,  you can submit transactions to the functions inside your smart contract by using the **Fabric Gateways** pane:
+After a smart contract is installed and instantiated,  or committed to a channel, you can submit transactions to the functions inside your smart contract by using the **Fabric Gateways** pane:

-1. Ensure that your smart contract is installed and instantiated , and that you are connected to the network.
+1. Ensure that your smart contract is installed and instantiated  or committed to a channel, and that you are connected to the network.
 2. In the **Fabric Gateways** pane, expand the **Channels** dropdown.
-Click the channel that the smart contract is instantiated  on.
+Click the channel that the smart contract is instantiated  or committed on.
 3. Expand the smart contract that you want to interact with.
 You can find the list of transactions that are listed beneath your smart contract.
 4. Right-click the transaction to submit, and select **Submit Transaction**.
 For example, if you created and packaged the example bonds smart contract, click **createBond**.
 5. Enter any arguments that the transaction requires, and press **Enter**.
 For example, enter `["bond01","100"]` to create your first bond.